-The National Law Enforcement Firearms Instructor Association (NLEFIA) is a new national organization that officially started in January 2015 and is dedicated to the professional firearms instructors in the law enforcement, military, and private sector communities that provide life-saving firearms training to our nation's finest...the society's guardians and the nation's warriors.
+The National Law Enforcement Firearms Instructor Association (NLEFIA) officially started in January 2015 and is dedicated to the professional firearms instructors in the law enforcement, military, and private sector communities that provide life-saving firearms training to our nation's finest...the society's guardians and the nation's warriors.

 NLEFIA is committed to providing a means for networking and information sharing, continuing education and training, and advanced certifications to professional firearms instructors.
 Our emphasis is on the continuing development of instructors who teach the five major weapon disciplines used in law enforcement...revolver, pistol, shotgun, carbine / rifle, and precision rifle.